 Scaling and root planing

 This treatment method is an intensive dental cleaning that removes bacteria from the gums.
-Using a “scaler”, Dr. Cain will remove plaque and tartar build up from the deep gum pockets where it forms.
-The gum line will heal and eventually reattached to the teeth.
+Using a “scaler,” Dr. Cain will remove plaque and tartar buildup from the deep gum pockets where it forms.
+The gum line will heal and eventually reattach to the teeth.
 Removing the bacteria from the pockets in the early stages of development can help prevent gum recession and tooth loss.

 Gingivectomy

-Gum disease causes the gums to pull away from the teeth causing deep pockets where bacteria thrive.
+Gum disease causes the gums to pull away from the teeth, creating deep pockets where bacteria thrive.
 The gingivectomy procedure will clean out the deep pockets and remove any diseased gum tissue.
 Dr. Cain will apply a putty-like substance that will protect the gums while they heal.

 Periodontal microsurgery